melvin0008/awesome-projects-boilerplates/README.md

-##  Chrome App/Extension

-*Boilerplates and templates for Chrome*

-- [Generator ChromeApp](https://github.com/yeoman/generator-chromeapp) Yeoman generator for chrome app

-##  Firefox App/Extension
+##  Browser Webextensions

-*Boilerplates and templates for Firefox*
+*Boilerplates and templates to develop webextensions for internet browsers such as Chrome, Firefox and Safari*

+- [Boilerplate with Webpack](https://github.com/fstanis/webextensions-webpack-boilerplate) Using Webpack JS module manager

 ## Websites